 There are substantial differences between student groups in their performance on each of the EOG assessments.
-For example, in 2021-22, 53.7% of Asian students and 54.4% of white students were college and career ready in reading, compared to 16.8% and 15.3% of their Black and Hispanic peers.
+For example, in 2022-23, 56.1% of Asian and 57.1% of white students met CCR in reading, compared to 19.1% and 16.4% of their Black and Hispanic peers, respectively.
+We see a similar pattern in both 3-8 math and grade 5 & 8 science.
+Additionally, Students with Disabilities (SWD) and English Learner Students (ELS) scores noticeably lag other student groups and the district average overall on all EOG assessments.
 Note that, while the district refers to English Learner Students (ELS) as 'Multilingual Learners', we are using NC DPI's nomenclature here.

-2021-22 Reading Results by Subgroup

-Grades 3-8

-Percent of Students Scoring Level 4 or 5 (College and Career Ready)
+2022-23 Reading Results by Subgroup Grades 3-8 Percent of Students Scoring Level 4 or 5 (College-and-Career Ready)